 Cardiovascular Disease (CVD) includes diseases affecting the heart and blood vessels.
-Stroke, coronary artery disease and chronic heart failure are the most common cardiovascular diseases in Australia and are the leading cause of death.
+Stroke, coronary artery disease and chronic heart failure are the most common cardiovascular diseases in Australia and are the leading causes of death.
 CVD risk factors include inactivity, high cholesterol, high blood pressure, smoking, diabetes and obesity.

 Cardiovascular disease is a major cause of death in Australia, with 120 deaths attributed to CVD every day.
 One in six Australians are affected by CVD, with prevalence increasing with age.
 Despite improvements over the last few decades, it remains a high burden on the economy.

 Exercise & Cardiovascular Disease